-When the Population Register Centre is carrying out the audit, the objects of the audit are determined in accordance with the information security standard ISO 27001, the Population Register Centre's information security policy or the technical terms of delivery.
+When the Population Register Centre is carrying out the audit, the objects of the audit are determined in accordance with the information security standard ISO 27001, the

+For Population Register Centre's Service Certificate for the Social Welfare and Healthcare Sector

+Population Register Centre's information security policy or the technical terms of delivery.
 Audited information security properties include confidentiality, integrity and availability.